DeepPavlovAdmin/convai/README.md

 * Competitors should indicate which training sources are used to build their models, and whether (and how) ensembling is used (we may place these in separate tracks in an attempt to deemphasize the use of ensembles).
 * Competitors must provide their source code so that the hidden test set evaluation and live experiments can be computed without the team's influence, and so that  the competition has further impact as those models can be released for future research to build off them.
 Code can be in any language but a thin python wrapper must be provided in order to work with our evaluation and live experiment code via [ParlAI's](http://parl.ai) interface.
 * We will require that the winning systems also release their training code so that their work is reproducible (although we also encourage that for all systems).
-* Competitors are free to augment training with other datasets as long as they are publicly released (and hence, reproducable).
+* Competitors are free to augment training with other datasets as long as they are publicly released (and hence, reproducible).
 Hence, all entrants are expected to work on publicly available data or release the data they use to train.

 # Model Submission